-Innovation Lab for Horticulture projects span the value chain of fruit and vegetable production, from seed systems to postharvest processing.
-Individual projects are led by U.S. university researchers with collaborating partners in developing countries, with funding from $40,000 to $2 million.
+Horticulture Innovation Lab's projects span the value chain of fruit and vegetable production, from seed systems to postharvest processing.
 Collaborations have included more than 18 U.S. universities and 200 organizations in more than 30 countries of Africa, Asia and Latin America.
-Through partnerships and collaborative research, the program also aims to build the capacity of researchers, institutions and farmers to advance horticultural science.
+Through partnerships and collaborative research, the program also aims to build the capacity of researchers, institutions and farmers to advance horticultural science and ultimately reduce the need for foreign aid in the long term.

 Goals and objectives

-Program Goals: Through collaborative research, extension, and capacity building, the Innovation Lab for Horticulture works to build resilience and end poverty by:
+Program Goals: Through collaborative research, extension, and capacity building, the Horticulture Innovation Lab works to build resilience and increase incomes by:

-• Advancing horticultural science, from seed to consumption
+• Advancing horticultural science, from seed to consumption, both domestically and abroad

-• Creating economic opportunities for smallholder farmers and entrepreneurs
+• Creating economic opportunities for small-scale producers and entrepreneurs

 • Facilitating the exchange of innovative ideas and technologies